John-Rivero/AWS-Certified-Developer-Portfolio/2. Effortless Web Deployment Deploying a Static Website to S3 with CloudFront and Route 53 for Optimal Performance and Scalability/README.md

 ## Task

-- Deploy static website with Amazon S3, use CloudFront CDN, and Route 53 DNS for content distribution and domain name system.
+- Deploy a static website with Amazon S3, use CloudFront CDN, and Route 53 DNS for content distribution and domain name system.

 ## Step 1